NebraLtd/Helium-Guides/docs/handy-guides/troubleshooting.md

 ### Characteristic df3b16ca write fail
- If you seeing this error while setting up the device, please conact the customer support with hotspot details and make sure to keep the hotspot with internet and power.
+ If you seeing this error while setting up the device, please contact the customer support with hotspot details and make sure to keep the hotspot with internet and power.

 * Model of unit (Indoor or Outdoor)
-* Mac address of the unit (Shown as ETH on sticker)
+* MAC address of the unit (Shown as ETH on sticker)
 * Frequency of the unit (Shown as Freq on sticker)
 * What country are you using the miner in?
 * How are you connecting it to the internet?
 (Ethernet, Wi-Fi, Cellular)